securityfirst/tent-content/contents_en/information/managing-information/beginner/threat-modelling.md

 * What you're doing;
 * Who you're working with.

 This is called threat modelling.
+Conducting frequent threat modeling assessments is good practice.
 ![image](managing_information2.png)